gitkraken/gitkraken-client-docs/gitkraken-client/current.md

 ### Wednesday, September 6th, 2023

 ### Bug Fixes 🐛
-- Fixed a bug where double-clicking a branch in the graph was not checking out the branch.
+- Fixed a bug where double-clicking a branch in the Left Panel was not checking out the branch.
 - Fixed a bug where graph columns could not be resized.
 - Fixed a bug where filtering by author was not working in the graph.